The Importance of Love

 Again, human words fall short, but that was the gist of it.

-And that one word from Him got me through the rest of day much more effectively than any throat lozenge or magic pill could have.
+That one word from God got me through the rest of day much more effectively than any throat lozenge or magic pill could have.

 I WANT TO POUR MY AFFECTION ON YOU.